-Booking Fee - £25.00 per show day.
+Booking Fee - £25.00 per show day for National Senior and Junior shows.
 VAT should be added to this fee where applicable to the Show Organiser.
 Note this booking fee is treated as a payment on account and is deducted, after the show has run, from the total affiliation fee payable.